hashgraph/hedera-services/hedera-node/test-clients/src/main/java/com/hedera/services/yahcli/commands/contract/00-running-yahcli-to-get-contract-info.md

     - second field is hex-encoded contract
     - third field is contract id (decimal) (if `--with-ids`) argument given

-- **update!** found 1932 contracts registered with accounts, 1876 with bytecode (3 with 0-length bytecode!)
+- 2023-03-16: found 3396 contracts registered with accounts, 3340 with bytecode (3 with 0-length bytecode! - precompiles?)

 Add `--unique` to get only _unique_ contracts (by bytecode), and now, if `--with-ids` argument present, each contract line has an additional tab-separated field: